spiwokv/encodetraj/README.md

                       format (default = no output) -model MODELFILE    Prefix for output model files (experimental, default = no output)
-  -plumed PLUMEDFILE  Output file for Plumed (default = no output) TODO
+  -plot PLOTFILE      Model plot file in png (default = no output) -plumed PLUMEDFILE  Output file for Plumed (default = no output) TODO
 ```